 The P90 pickups fall in between the single-coil and humbucker.
-In terms of output, they have high output pickups than single-coils but lower than humbuckers.
+They have high output pickups than single-coils but lower than humbuckers in terms of output.
 In addition, their tone is much deeper than that of a single-coil, making these pickups more suited for blues and classic rock.
 However, P90 pickups can be versatile in producing a thicker and grittier sound.

 Do You Need Guitar Pickups for Acoustic Guitars?

-When used in a small room, acoustic guitars do not need pickups.
+When playing in a small room, acoustic guitar pickups are not needed.
 However, most modern acoustic guitars models have been built for use in large spaces, like concert stages.
 Therefore, they will need the best guitar pickups to magnify the sound.
-In addition, it is important to note that, unlike the electric ones, acoustic guitars do not work based on electromagnetic induction.
+In addition, it is essential to note that, unlike the electric ones, acoustic guitars do not work based on electromagnetic induction.

 The best guitar pickups types for an acoustic include:

-This is a type of microphone that lies under the saddle of the acoustic guitar.
-It converts the vibration of bass strings into a signal with the use of compressed crystal.
+This type of microphone lies under the saddle of the acoustic guitar.
+It converts the vibration of bass strings into a signal using compressed crystal.
 Piezo pickups produce little to no hum and have a bright sound that makes them perfect for high in treble music.

-This pickup is attached to the soundboard of the guitar and works similarly to the piezo pickup.
+This pickup is attached to the guitar's soundboard and works similarly to the piezo pickup.
 The difference between the two is that the transducer pickup pre-amplifies the sound.
-However, you can also expect to get some feedback or hum when using this type of pickup.
+However, you can also expect to get some feedback or hum when using this pickup type.

 This type of pickup is similar to the electric magnetic pickup.
 This pickup allows you to control the areas with more or less magnetic field dominance, increasing the treble, middle and bass levels.
 However, this dulls the character of acoustic guitars.